clungu/clungu.github.io/_posts/2020-04-24-TEST, TEST, TEST: Optimizing the pooling test strategy.md

 * the remaining people in the positive groups, regrouped in groups of 2
 * the remaining people, individually

-So, a 4 step strategy of (15, 4, 2, 1) where you should expect, on average, to find all the infections using only 9.47 tests!
+So, a 4 step strategy of (15, 4, 2, 1) where you should expect, on average, to find all the infections using only approx. 10 tests!

-**That means an approximately 10x increase in capacity!**
+**That means approximately 10x less tests used, or a 10x increase in testing capacity!**

 ## Argument